CrossOmics/Lotus/docs/api/index.rst

 Overview
 --------

-Lotus API is organized into three main parts:

-1. **Workflows Module** (Main API): High-level, workflow-oriented functions
-   - Provides complete analysis pipelines
-   - Clean interface with smart defaults
-   - Recommended for most users
-   - Includes: preprocessing, clustering, visualization, DEG analysis, core analysis

-2. **Compatibility API**: Low-level functions compatible with scanpy
-   - ``lotus.tl``: Tools module (clustering, dimensionality reduction, trajectory inference)
-   - ``lotus.pp``: Preprocessing module (QC, filtering, normalization, batch correction)
-   - Complete wrappers around scanpy with identical interfaces
-   - Can be used as drop-in replacements for scanpy

-3. **Web API Module**: Flask REST API for web applications
-   - ``lotus.api``: HTTP endpoints for Lotus Web Demo
-   - Session-based data management
-   - Designed for web applications, not direct Python calls
+Lotus API is organized into three main parts.
+The **Workflows Module** (Main API) provides high-level, workflow-oriented functions with complete analysis pipelines, a clean interface with smart defaults, and includes preprocessing, clustering, visualization, DEG analysis, and core analysis.
+It is recommended for most users.
+The **Compatibility API** provides low-level functions compatible with scanpy, including ``lotus.tl`` (tools module for clustering, dimensionality reduction, and trajectory inference) and ``lotus.pp`` (preprocessing module for QC, filtering, normalization, and batch correction).
+These are complete wrappers around scanpy with identical interfaces and can be used as drop-in replacements for scanpy.
+The **Web API Module** is a Flask REST API for web applications, with ``lotus.api`` providing HTTP endpoints for Lotus Web Demo, session-based data management, and designed for web applications rather than direct Python calls.

 For most users, we recommend using functions from the **Workflows Module**, which provide a cleaner interface and smart defaults.

 Compatibility API Details
 -------------------------

 Lotus provides scanpy-compatible APIs through ``lotus.tl`` and ``lotus.pp``.
-These modules are complete wrappers around scanpy:

-- **lotus.tl**: All functions from ``scanpy.tl`` (clustering, UMAP, PAGA, etc.)
-- **lotus.pp**: All functions from ``scanpy.pp`` (preprocessing, batch correction, etc.)
+These modules are complete wrappers around scanpy.
+The **lotus.tl** module provides all functions from ``scanpy.tl`` (clustering, UMAP, PAGA, etc.), and the **lotus.pp** module provides all functions from ``scanpy.pp`` (preprocessing, batch correction, etc.).

 These functions work exactly the same way as scanpy.
 For detailed API documentation of individual functions, please refer to the `scanpy official documentation <https://scanpy.readthedocs.io/>`__.